MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 - The user that sets up the data source connection needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

+- Data stored in online services may be stored in a different location than where data is processed or stored.
+By importing or connecting to data stored in online services, you agree that data can be transferred.
+[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 - Data in your Azure Data Lake Storage must be in Delta format.
 Customer Insights - Data relies on the version property in the table's history to identify the latest changes for incremental processing.

-- The Delta tables must be in a separate folder in the storage container and can't be in the container root directory.
+- The Delta tables must not reside in the storage container’s root, but must instead reside in a Delta root folder.
+For example:

-> [!NOTE]
-> Data stored in online services may be stored in a different location than where data is processed or stored.
-By importing or connecting to data stored in online services, you agree that data can be transferred.
-[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).
+   storage_container_root/
+      DeltaLakeDataRoot/
+         ADeltaLakeTable/
+             _delta_log/
+                 0000.json
+                 0001.json
+             part-0001-snappy.parquet
+             part-0002-snappy.parquet

 ## Connect to Delta data from Azure Data Lake Storage